bqi343/cp-notebook/List of Topics/README.md

 # README

-This collection is composed of the algorithms I have needed for USACO contests, plus a few more.
-[CPH](https://cses.fi/book.pdf) refers to the competitive programmer's handbook.
+  * This collection is composed of the algorithms I have needed for USACO contests, plus a few more.

-Topics marked with "Old Gold" have not appeared in recent platinum contests.
+  * [CPH](https://cses.fi/book.pdf) refers to the competitive programmer's handbook.
+  * Please see "Misc" for my C++ template.

 # Bronze Topics (1)